MerginMaps/docs/src/field/filtering/index.md

 description: Add custom filters to sort and display only those features that you need during your field survey.
 ---

-# Feature Filtering in Mergin Maps Mobile App
+# Filtering Features in Mergin Maps Mobile App
 [[toc]]

 Custom filters can be added to the <MobileAppNameShort /> to easily filter features displayed on the map as well as in the [survey layers](../layers/#browsing-features).